HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

 ## Motivation

-Beyond latency and error rates, the DSS lacks a clear focus on quantifiable assessment of usability.
-We would like to quantify higher level performance metrics that reflect the Data Store's ability to make HCA data accessible, computable, and durable.
+Today, the DSS only tracks latency and error rates, which alone, does not provide a full picture of its utility. quantify higher level performance metrics that reflect the Data Store's ability to make HCA data accessible, computable, and durable.